 - Use the passports at an Olympic obstacle course you create in your home or classroom.
 Place a stamp on the back of the passport for each obstacle they complete.

 - Have your class pretend they are going to the Olympics as an athlete.
-Have the fill out the passport and then write a story about them as an Olympian.
+Have them fill out the passport and then write a story about them as an Olympian.

 - Put them in a center along with Olympic symbols for the children to explore.

-- Assign different children various Olympic host cities from the past.
-Have them research that host cities flag and have them display it in their passport.
+- Assign different children to various Olympic host cities from the past.
+Have them research that host city’s flag and have them display it in their passport.

 - Have your children create an imaginary Olympian and fill out the passport for them.
 Then have them create journal entries for that athlete’s time at the Olympics.

-- Set up a different winter Olympic event in various rooms in your house.
-Have your children show their passport as they enter each event.
+- Set up a different Olympic event in various rooms in your house.
+Have your children show their passports as they enter each event.

 - Visit our local library with your passports and make looking for books on the host country or the Olympics an event.

 Deirdre Smith writes/owns JDaniel4’s Mom.
-After twenty years as a elementary school and technology resource teacher in Northern Virginia, she became a stay at home mom in upstate South Carolina.
-Her blog features ways she and her 5 year old are exploring learning, crafting, creating healthy meals and living life to its fullest.
-Deirdre can also be found on twitter as @jdaniel4smom and on her blog’s FB page.
+After twenty years as an elementary school and technology resource teacher in Northern Virginia, she became a stay-at-home mom in upstate South Carolina.
+Her blog features ways she and her 5-year-old are exploring learning, crafting, creating healthy meals, and living life to its fullest.
+Deirdre can also be found on Twitter as @jdaniel4smom and on her blog’s FB page.
 You can also check her out on Google+.